rippertonalex/v0-vercel-swag-store/README.md

 This is not RAG (Retrieval-Augmented Generation) — there's no vector database, no embedding pipeline, and no similarity search.
 Every AI call sees every product.
 This is a deliberate architectural choice: at 28 items, full context injection is faster, simpler, and more accurate than chunked retrieval.

 At scale (10,000+ products), this approach wouldn't work — the catalog would exceed context limits.
 At that point I'd introduce OpenAI embeddings with a vector database (Pinecone or Postgres pgvector), chunk products by category, and use hybrid retrieval (semantic similarity + keyword filtering) to select the most relevant subset before passing it to the model.

+### Agentic Tool Calling

+The shopping assistant uses two tools that demonstrate different execution patterns:

+- **`checkStock`** — A server-executed read tool.
+Calls the real-time stock API directly in the route handler's `execute` function.
+The model uses this when a user asks about availability.
+- **`addToCart`** — A client-executed write tool.
+The server streams the tool call to the client, where `onToolCall` handles it via a Server Action (cookie write) and syncs the SWR cart state.
+This must run client-side because `Set-Cookie` headers cannot be added after a streaming response has started flushing.

+Stock validation uses defense in depth: the system prompt instructs the model to always call `checkStock` before `addToCart`, and the client-side handler enforces it as a safety net — rejecting out-of-stock items or quantities exceeding availability regardless of what the model decides.

+`stopWhen: stepCountIs(3)` allows multi-step tool chaining (e.g., check stock → add to cart → generate response) in a single turn.

 ### Browsing History Tracking